-In previous posts we've discussed how grains and grain products can be mislabeled.
+In previous posts we've discussed how grains, and grain products, can be mislabeled.
 The FDA has provided a definition that allows food manufacturers to claim a product as whole-grain when it has unhealthy characteristics such as we discussed two posts ago.
 Eating intact grain avoids these problems.

 Last post we discussed how processing changes the health value of grains.
 The amount of processing makes a difference.
-Some processing is minimal and does not change the nutrients or other characteristics of a grain.
+Some processing is minimal, and does not change the nutrients or other characteristics of a grain.
 These grains are as healthy as completely unprocessed grains because they remain intact.
 They have the full complement of nutrients, including potassium, and absorb as slowly as completely unprocessed grains.

-Of course, whenever they are ground into flour, they will absorb more quickly.
+Of course, whenever grains are ground into flour, they will absorb more quickly.
 This occurs even if the flour is whole grain and includes all three components of grain.
 Eating products made from whole grain flour results in hunger returning quickly, usually within about 2 hours.

 Types Of Intact Grain

 Hulled barley is an intact grain.
 The outer hull is removed.
-However the grain itself is still composed of bran, germ and endosperm.
+However, the grain itself is still composed of bran, germ and endosperm.
 Pearled barley, on the other hand, is not intact.
 The bran has been removed.